SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Memories.md

 ### **Developer Guide: WilmerAI Memory System**

-This guide provides a deep dive into the architecture and implementation of the conversational memory features within WilmerAI.
-It has been updated to reflect the powerful workflow-based memory generation system, the specifics of the vector search implementation, and the complete data schemas as verified by the current codebase.
+This guide provides a deep dive into the architecture and implementation of the conversational memory features within WilmerAI, covering the workflow-based memory generation system, the vector search implementation, and the complete data schemas.

 -----

 ## 1\.
 Core Concepts & Architecture

-WilmerAI's memory system is a sophisticated, multi-layered feature set implemented through specialized nodes within the workflow engine.
+WilmerAI's memory system is a multi-layered feature set implemented through specialized nodes within the workflow engine.
 This design allows for different types of memory operations -- creation, retrieval, and summarization -- to be strategically placed within workflows.